Project information:

 The project aims to:

-- develop solutions that connect the private sector with students who have neurological conditions or trauma,
+- Develop solutions to connect the private sector with students with neurological disorders and trauma.

-- improve the skills and knowledge of company staff to work effectively with employees with neurological conditions,
+- To improve the skills and competences of business staff to work effectively with neuroatypical workforce.

-- enhance the employability of students with neurological conditions,
+- Improve the employability of students with neurological disorders.

-- raise awareness and normalize inclusive employment practices.
+- Raise awareness and normalize employment and social inclusion practices

-The ultimate goal of the project is for these special students and workers to find not just any job, but a job that suits them and benefits from their special skills.
+The ultimate aim of the project is to help these specific students and the workforce find not just any job, but the right job for them that benefits from their specific skills.